odoyoquee/news-h/README.md

 * Clone this repository to your local computer.
 * Ensure you have python3.6 installed in your computer.
 * From the terminal navigate to the cloned project folder.
-* Create a virtual environment and access the folder via your virtual amchine.
+* Create a virtual environment and access the folder via your virtual machine.
 * Visit https://newsapi.org/ and register for an API key.
 * Create start.sh file and in it write the following lines:
 ```